 Citizens and inhabitants of Canada and their family members

-Persons with the Canadian nationality or Canadian Permanent Resident status, as well as their family members.
+Peoeple with Canadian nationality or Canadian Permanent Resident status, as well as their family members.
 Immediate family members can even travel to Canada without additional permission from the IRCC (the Canadian immigration service) despite the travel ban.
+They must be able to prove that their purpose for travelling is to be with their family member and that they will be staying in Canada for at least 15 days.
 Immediate family members are: the spouse or legal partner, a dependent child, a child of a dependent child, a (step) parent, a guardian or an attendant.
 Immediate family members must provide two pieces of evidence when checking in.
-First, a piece of evidence showing that their family member is in fact a Canadian citizen, or has Permanent Resident status.
-And secondly, proof that this person is actually an immediate family member.
+First, a piece of evidence showing that their family member is in fact a Canadian citizen or has Permanent Resident status.
+And secondly, proof that this person is in fact an immediate family member.

-Persons who are not immediate family members, but who are related to Canadian citizens or persons who are (legally) permanently staying in Canada, can receive an exception-permission from the IRCC to still travel to Canada despite the travel ban.
-This includes the following persons:
+People who are not immediate family members, but who are related to Canadian citizens or people who are (legally) permanently staying in Canada, can receive an exception-permission from the IRCC to still travel to Canada despite the travel ban (if they can prove that their purpose for travelling is to be with their family member and that they will be staying in Canada for at least 15 days).
+This includes the following people:

 - Persons who are in a relationship with a Canadian citizen, which has been ongoing for at least one year and who have been physicially together within that year